stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (yzhu12-stat6250): Will missing RUN statements, missing semicolons, unbalanced quotation marks, and invalid options cause error or just make SAS produce a warning message?
 - Question (kveng−stat6250): What is the best way to get better and memorizing syntax?
 -*Question* (lwang30-stat6250) : What other kinds of error is log window able to show ?
+- Question (rluo-stat6250): To save the system resources, what actions can be taken to reduce the usage of recall buffer?

 [Course Textbook Chapter 3, Problem 6]